 How to Develop a Strong Succession Plan?

 Every organization has its own people requirements and business needs.
-Thus, each organization has to develop its own process of creating a succession plan.
-However, there are certain basic steps that form the foundation of all succession plans.
+Thus, each organization has to develop its process of creating a succession plan.
+However, certain basic steps form the foundation of all succession plans.
 And, if you’re working on developing a succession plan for your company, you can start with these steps and form a plan that best aligns with your organization’s objectives.

-- Align the Top Management: Involvement of the top management is crucial for creating and implementing a succession plan.
-If the senior management gives a go ahead, the rest of the employees down the hierarchy will adhere to it and participate in it as required.
+The involvement of the top management is crucial for creating and implementing a succession plan.
+If the senior management gives a go-ahead, the rest of the employees down the hierarchy will adhere to it and participate in it as required.

-- Create a Special Task Force: While succession planning is a part of the HR department, you need to choose people within the team who understand business requirements, ability to identify talent, good communication skills, a trustworthy personality and a good relationship within the organization.
+While succession planning is a part of the HR department, you need to choose people within the team who understand business requirements, ability to identify talent, have good communication skills, have trustworthy personalities and have good relationships within the organization.
 People with these skills will be able to get the senior management’s approval for the succession plan, understand the organization’s people and business requirements, and implement the succession plan with ease.

-- Decide the Scope of Succession Plans: All the positions in an organization do not need to be a part of the succession plan.
-Hence before setting out to create a succession plan, it is necessary to identify the critical roles, understand their skill requirements, and figure out if there is a need to include it in the succession plan.
+All the positions in an organization do not need to be a part of the succession plan.
+Hence before setting out to create a succession plan, it is necessary to identify the critical roles, understand their skill requirements, and figure out if there is a need to include them in the succession plan.

 - A succession plan can be made specifically for finding successors for C-suite positions such as CEO, CFO, and Heads of different departments.